maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

                   Based on given `difficulty`, we know the total tries is 7 (from `getTries(1)`).
 Also, the player has 2 `tries` remaining based on the given parameter.
-                  Therefore, the function prints two "0"s to indicate the remaining tries and 5 "X"s to indicate the tries that have been used (7-2=5)
+                  Therefore, the function prints two "O"s to indicate the remaining tries and 5 "X"s to indicate the tries that have been used (7-2=5)
 */